-27 More information can be found on the website page indicated at the end of this document.
+&lt;sup>24 More information can be found on the website page indicated at the end of this document.

-- The Good Jobs Rating30 which is a quantitative metric designed to assess on a scale of 0 to 100 a company's overall ability to create durable and quality jobs for all, and particularly in areas (regions or countries) where employment is relatively scarce and therefore needed to ensure sustainable and inclusive economic growth. - On the environmental side: The NEC31 (Net Environmental Contribution).
-The NEC is a metric that measures the extent to which a company's business model is aligned with the ecological transition and the climate change mitigation objectives.
-It ranges from -100% for businesses that are highly damaging to natural capital, to +100% for companies with a strong positive net impact.
-The NEC covers five impact categories (issues: climate, waste, biodiversity, water, air quality) by group of activities (contributing areas: ecosystems, energy, mobility, construction, production). - Investee companies' compliance with Investment Manager's SRI exclusion policy - Investee companies' compliance with the controversy analysis process of the Investment Manager - Investee companies' compliance with the PAI policy of the Investment Manager

-Moreover, the two following indicators will be reported against the Feeder Sub-Fund's benchmark:
+- The "Good Jobs" Rating which is a quantitative metric designed to assess on a scale of 0 to 100 a company's overall ability to create durable and quality jobs for all, and particularly in areas (regions or countries) where employment is relatively scarce and therefore needed to ensure sustainable and inclusive economic growth. - On the environmental side: The NEC (Net Environmental Contribution).
+The NEC measures the extent to which a company's business model contributes to the ecological transition.
+The resulting score ranges from -100% for businesses that are highly damaging to the environment, to +100% for companies with a strong positive net impact.
+The NEC covers five impact categories (issues: climate, waste, biodiversity, water, air quality) by group of activities (contributing areas: ecosystems, energy, mobility, construction, production). - Investee companies' compliance with Investment Manager's SRI exclusion policy - Investee companies' compliance with the controversy analysis process of the Investment Manager - Investee companies' compliance with the PAI policy of the Investment Manager Moreover, the two following indicators will be reported against the Feeder Sub-Fund's benchmark: - Net Environmental Contribution,